Contributing Gear Editor

 Pros: Clean design, wireless phone charging on the top deck

-Cons: Side handles makes carrying it with other stuff awkward, slow charging
+Cons: Side handles make carrying it with other stuff awkward, slow charging

-It’s nice that they have the 30v DC solar panel input that is fairly standard these days.
-That means you can use either Biolite’s own panels to charge or any other panel with the two-prong +- input to charge the device, a feature that only the EcoFlow devices also had.
-There is also no app available at the time of writing.
+Another great feature was the DC solar panel input.
+That means you can use either BioLite’s own panels to charge or any other solar panel with the two-prong +- input to charge the device, a feature that only the EcoFlow devices also had.
+Overall, the BioLite Basecharge is an excellent portable power station for the money.

 Check Price on Amazon